-Cash receipts in excess of costs incurred on grants are reflected as advances on grants until they are expended for the purpose of the grant.
+Cash receipts in excess of costs incurred on grants are reflected as advances on grants until they are expended for the purpose of the grant, at which time they are recognized as grant revenue.

 E. Budgets and Budgetary Accounting -

 The District of Columbia Public Charter School Board is not required by law to formally prepare and adopt an annual operating budget, and as such a budget to actual comparison has not been presented in these financial statements.